greenmars/greenmarsinc-design-templates/Design.md

  - *Off the shelf components*
  - *Systems with similar designs*

+*Sometimes library docs link to preferred third-party packages for missing functionality.
+If we need that functionality, it's especially good to check out these recommended packages and mention why they don't fit requirements if we decide not to use them.*

 ## System Architecture

 *Describe supporting infrastructure needs.
 What server resources will be required?*